Joymanyasi/Joymanyasi/README.md

   A living archive exploring AI governance, biological data justice, and emerging research questions.

-* 🎥 **The Guardians of the Kienyeji Chicken** *(In Production)* A short documentary advocating for biological data sovereignty and indigenous gene bank preservation.
+* 🎥 **The Guardians of the Kienyeji Chicken** *(In Production)*

 ---